 He drafts the Center’s public regulatory comments, and helps shape its research agenda.
 He has briefed policymakers and regulatory staff around the world on the subject of Bitcoin regulation.
 Previously, he was a Google Policy Fellow and collaborated with various digital rights organizations on projects related to privacy, surveillance, and digital copyright law.

-Linda Xie is a product manager at Coinbase and advisor to 0x.
+Linda Xie is co-founder and managing director of Scalar Capital.
+Previously she was a product manager at Coinbase which she joined in June 2014.
 At Coinbase, Linda has worked with regulators and law enforcement on compliance for digital assets.
-Previously she was a portfolio risk analyst at AIG.
-Linda holds a BA in Economics, with honors and distinction, from the University of California, San Diego.
+Prior to Coinbase, she was a portfolio risk analyst at AIG.
+Linda is also an advisor to 0x, a protocol for decentralized exchange of Ethereum tokens.
+Linda holds a B.A. in Economics from the University of California, San Diego.

 Simon is a full-stack engineer that builds decentralized applications for use in the music industry & online communities.
 He has been in the blockchain space since 2011, and has been doing Ethereum-based development at ConsenSys for more than 2 years.
 During this time he helped found Ujo and develop the first smart-contract driven rights management prototype with Imogen Heap, and was a key participant in the design of the ERC20 standard.
 Before joining ConsenSys he completed an MA in Socio-Informatics (researching sustainable online community design) which has formed the basis of new work related to meme markets & the attention web.